QuMuLab/bauhaus/docs/_build/html/_sources/architecture.rst.txt

 - Creating propositions and constraints
 - Building the theory

-Encoding objects store a theory's propositions and constraints, and once you're satisfied (haha), you can compile the Encoding object into a conjunctive or negation normal theory.
+Encoding objects store a theory's propositions and constraints, and once you're SATisfied (haha), you can compile the Encoding object into a conjunctive or negation normal theory.

 It's possible to build multiple theories at the same time by passing different